tjgillis/sdk-ios/README.markdown

 Type may be one of the following constants:

-1. PHPublisherContentUnitTriggeredDismiss: a user or a content unit dismissed the content request
+* PHPublisherContentUnitTriggeredDismiss: A user or a content unit dismissed the content request.
-1. PHPublisherNativeCloseButtonTriggeredDismiss: the user used the native close button to dismiss the view
+* PHPublisherNativeCloseButtonTriggeredDismiss: The user used the native close button to dismiss the view.
-1. PHPublisherApplicationBackgroundTriggeredDismiss: iOS 4.0+ only, the content unit was dismissed because the app was sent to the background
+* PHPublisherApplicationBackgroundTriggeredDismiss: iOS 4.0+ only, The content unit was dismissed because the app was sent to the background.
-1. PHPublisherNoContentTriggeredDismiss: the content unit was dismissed because there was no content assigned to this placement id
+* PHPublisherNoContentTriggeredDismiss: The content unit was dismissed because there was no content assigned to this placement ID.

 #### Content request failing
 If for any reason the content request does not successfully return some content to display or fails to load after the overlay view has appears, the request will stop any any visible overlays will be removed.